 All NJROTC cadets are eligible to participate in SAT and ACT online college preparatory programs at no cost.
-Cadets may be eligible for college credit for NJROTC courses, from theUniversity of Colorado, if course requirements are met.
 Participation in NJROTC offers students an advantage in competition for military academy and college ROTC scholarships.
-Students who complete two (2) or more years of the program are eligible to enter the military at an advanced pay grade and may be eligible to be a Career/Technical Education completer.
+Students who complete two (2) or more years of the program are eligible to enter the military at an advanced pay grade and may be eligible to be a career & technical education completer.